-Eleven resource parents participated in a focus group.
-Although their experiences varied by case management agency as well as by needs of the child in their care, there were three consistent themes: (1) the need for more trauma-informed resources (e.g., mentors, tutors, dependable crisis management, etc.), (2) improvement of case planning communications with the resource parent and (3) improved publicizing of available resources, including resources that can be shared across placement agencies (e.g., database of resources).
+• Ensure resource parents are at the table when policies are being developed (e.g., transition protocols); Develop expectation document between resource parents and Agencies themes: (1) the need for more trauma-informed resources (e.g., mentors, tutors, dependable crisis management, etc.), (2) improvement of case planning communications with the resource parent and (3) improved publicizing of available resources, including resources that can be shared across placement agencies (e.g., database of resources).
 Resource parents continue to feel slightly unprepared and unqualified, especially when there is a lack of information or inaccurate information provided at the onset of placement.
 Requested trainings included transracial training, medication management, sex trafficking (more details from experts and what the landscape is in the District), de-escalation techniques, managing school and IEPs, how to have conversations about youth sexuality and managing digital safety.